-- Educate the public, press and government officials about the value of open government and the important role that freedom of information plays in a democracy.
+- Educate the public, press and government officials about the value of open government and the important role that freedom of information plays in a democracy and republic.

-- Foster the work of graduate students in the areas of media law and policy.
+- Foster the work of undergraduate and graduate students in the areas of media law and policy.

-The Brechner Center is the successor to the Florida Freedom of Information Clearinghouse, established in 1977.
+The Brechner FOI Project is the successor to the Florida Freedom of Information Clearinghouse, established in 1977.
 For nearly 10 years, the Clearinghouse operated under the direction of Professor Jo Anne Smith.
-Many of the funds for the Clearinghouse endowment were provided by the Florida news media.

 Joseph L. Brechner, an Orlando broadcaster and advocate of freedom of information, provided more than $1 million for the eminent scholar endowment, funds to construct a suite of offices, and funds to enlarge the operational endowment.
 In 1986, the Clearinghouse was renamed the Joseph L. Brechner Center for Freedom of Information to honor Mr. Brechner’s contributions to freedom of information.